Dear Parents, Students and Supporters of OUR Fossil Ridge Football Program,

 I am honored to be the head coach at Fossil Ridge.
 On behalf of our entire coaching staff and my family, I want to thank you for the opportunity to represent OUR community.

-You’ll see this year we have a ton of new faces on the sideline.
 The true reason I sought out a career in coaching was for the opportunity to serve as a role model to players and help them develop into successful young men.
-One of my proudest accomplishments this off-season is the recruitment of these new coaches who share this same mindset.
+After an entire year together, our coaches are proudly developing into a staff that echo my passion.
 I proudly tell you this staff was specifically sought out because they understand the platform football provides to have an influence in a young man’s life.

 The key to our success is to develop student athletes into successful graduates on a powerful, promising path to being fathers, leaders, professionals and husbands.
 To achieve that, we will expect the best of our student-athletes every single day; to be champions every day, on and off the field.
 We will demand every student athlete achieve academic excellence, treat everyone with great respect, and give their best on their way to winning.